-The existing segregated harvest program will be converted to an integrated conservation/harvest program by incorporating an increasing proportion of NOR Klickitat River spring Chinook into the broodstock over time (HSRG, WDFW, and Northwest Indian Fisheries Committee 2004a).
+The existing segregated harvest program will be converted to an integrated conservation/harvest program by incorporating an increasing proportion of NOR Klickitat River spring Chinook into the broodstock over a total of 4 phases.
+In addition, the current hatchery line will be terminated once a sufficient number of F1 hatchery adults (NOR x NOR crosses) are returning to support interim production goals.
+(HSRG, WDFW, and Northwest Indian Fisheries Committee 2004a).
 The pace of broodstock conversion will depend on the size of the spring Chinook run which is expected to vary over time.
-To reduce impacts to the wild spring Chinook population, no more than approximately 50% of the run's wild component will be taken for hatchery broodstock in any year.
+To reduce impacts to the wild spring Chinook population, no more than approximately 25% of the run's wild component will be taken for hatchery broodstock in any year.
 The program will be designed to increase the viability of the natural population while simultaneously producing the adults needed to meet harvest objective for all fisheries combined.
 To achieve both conservation and harvest objectives, it is estimated that the hatchery program will maintain a release number of approximately 800,000 yearling spring Chinook.
+For a thorough and complete review of the hatchery transition process, please refer to Appendix 3 at the end of this document.

-A portion of the adults returning to Lyle Falls or the hatchery will be transported and released above Castile Falls to seed the upper Basin.
+A portion of the F1 hatchery adults derived from natural-origin broodstock (NOR x NOR crosses) returning to Lyle Falls or the hatchery will be transported and released above Castile Falls to seed the upper Basin.
 For the first 5 years of returns, the number of these adults transported and released above Castile Falls will not be restricted.
 As natural escapement levels increase overtime, hatchery releases of adults into the upper Basin will be reduced to meet the PNI standard of 0.67.
 A PNI value of 0.67 ensures that the natural, not the hatchery, environment drives local adaptation (HSRG, WDFW, and Northwest Indian Fisheries Committee 2004a).
 Achieving this objective will require monitoring natural and hatchery spring Chinook adults migrating past Castile Falls to determine the proportion of the composite population each represents.
 The strategy of using adults for re-colonization has several uncertainties including, but not limited to; the ability to capture a sufficient number of adults at the combined facilities (Lyle adult trap and Klickitat hatchery), the natural reproductive success of adults after extended periods of artificial confinement (adult holding at the hatchery), and willingness of adults to spawn in upper Basin without significant movement and relocation to downstream areas.